Benjamin C. Esty

 > Financial strategy, Financing growth, DCF valuation, Convertible debt

 5) The TELUS Share Conversion Proposal--Canada (HBS #214001)

 > Hedge fund strategies, Short selling, Corp. governance, Empty voting

-> History & structure of project finance; Data on usage over 20 years
+> History, structure, and use of project finance; PF Data over 20 years

 > IPO mechanics; roll-up strategy/consolidation, DCF valuation